Brady Lail: New York Yankees

 The Yankees invited Lail to spring training as a non-roster player in 2019.

-On August 11, 2019, the Yankees selected Lail's contract and promoted him to the major leagues.
+On August 11, 2019, the Yankees selected Lail's contract and promoted him to the major leagues for the first time.
 He made his debut on August 12, allowing three runs over 2 2/3 innings pitched.
 He was optioned back to Triple-A Scranton/Wilkes-Barre the following day.
 On August 14, Lail was designated for assignment.
-He became a free agent following the 2019 season.
+He elected free agency following the season on November 4.

 Chicago White Sox

-On November 27, 2019, Lail signed a minor league deal with the Chicago White Sox.
+On November 27, 2019, Lail signed a minor league deal with the Chicago White Sox with an invite to spring training.
 On August 4, 2020, Lail had his contract selected to the 40-man roster.
 He was designated for assignment on August 8.

 Seattle Mariners

 On August 10, 2020, Lail was claimed off waivers by the Seattle Mariners.
-After appearing in 7 games with the Mariners in 2020 with a 4.80 ERA, he was outrighted to Triple-A Tacoma.
+After 7 games with the Mariners, where he posted a 4.80 ERA, he was outrighted to Triple-A Tacoma.
 On October 19, it was announced that he elected free agency.
 On November 5, 2020, Lail re-signed a minor league deal with the Mariners.
-On May 17, 2021, Lail was selected to the active roster.
+He was selected to the active roster on May 17, 2021.
 Lail recorded a 13.50 ERA in 2 appearances before being designated for assignment on May 20.